proxpero/proxpero.github.io/about.md

 #### [Robert Sedgewick's Algorithms](http://algs4.cs.princeton.edu/home/)
 I don't know how people can understand what algorithms are doing without seeing with their eyes how they behave at each step.
 Explaining a complex process in a way that is technically correct is only half the battle, reducing it to clear English and simple visualizations is hard part.
 Don't miss the free [Coursera](https://www.coursera.org/learn/algorithms-part1) videos, I highly recommend them.

-# Phosphorescent, LLC

-Anyway, I had made an app and I thought it was amazing.
-I literally needed to do zero preparation beforehand for any student, but I could still deliver targeted homework assignments on the spot.
-Automation, for the win!

-I stopped developing it specifically for my company and started trying to make it a more general purpose tool that perhaps all teachers might find useful.
-It is still a work in progress.
-(Shipping is tough!)